Cranberry Orange Pound Cake with Sour Cream

 YOUR QUESTIONS ANSWERED

 Definitely!
 The pound cake stays fresh when stored correctly.
 You can bake it a day or two in advance and store it properly until the special occasion.
+Leave the glaze off until a few hours before you’re ready to serve.

 Sliced Cranberry Orange Pound Cake.